 If you are eligible for Medicare, you may have choices in how you get your health care.
-Medicare managed care plan is the term used to describe the various health plan choices available to Medicare beneficiaries.
+Medicare + Choice is the term used to describe the various health plan choices available to Medicare beneficiaries.
 The information in the next few pages shows how we coordinate benefits with Medicare, depending on the type of Medicare managed care plan you have.

-• The Original Medicare Plan
+• The Original Medicare Plan (Part A or Part B)

-The Original Medicare Plan is available everywhere in the United States.
-It is the way most people get their Medicare Part A and Part B benefits.
+The Original Medicare Plan (Original Medicare) is available everywhere in the United States.
+It is the way everyone used to get Medicare benefits and is the way most people get their Medicare Part A and Part B benefits now.
 You may go to any doctor, specialist, or hospital that accepts Medicare.
-Medicare pays its share and you pay your share.
+The Original Medicare Plan pays its share and you pay your share.
 Some things are not covered under Original Medicare, like prescription drugs.

-When you are enrolled in this Plan and Original Medicare, you still need to follow the rules in this brochure for us to cover your care.
+When you are enrolled in Original Medicare along with this Plan, you still need to follow the rules in this brochure for us to cover your care.
 Your care must continue to be authorized by your primary care physician.
-WHA does not duplicate any benefits to which members are entitled under workers' compensation law, employer liability laws, Medicare Part A and B, or CHAMPUS.
+WHA does not duplicate any benefits to which members are entitled under workers' compensation law, employer liability laws, Medicare Part A and B, or TRICARE (CHAMPUS).
 WHA retains all sums payable under these laws for services provided.

-By your enrollment, you agree to submit the necessary documents requested by WHA to assist in recovering the maximum value of services you receive under Medicare, CHAMPUS, the workers' compensation law, or any other health plans or insurance policies.
+By your enrollment, you agree to submit the necessary documents requested by WHA to assist in recovering the maximum value of services you receive under Medicare, TRICARE (CHAMPUS), the workers' compensation law, or any other health plans or insurance policies.